-What your health plan covers
+What benefits and services your health plan covers

-This chapter explains your covered services as a member of PHC California.
-Your covered services are free as long as they are medically necessary and provided by an innetwork provider.
-You must ask us for pre-approval (prior authorization) if the care is out-of-network except for certain sensitive services, emergency care and out-of-area urgent care.
+This chapter explains benefits and services covered by PHC California.
+Your covered services are free as long as they are medically necessary and provided by a PHC California in-network provider.
+You must ask PHC California for pre-approval (prior authorization) if the care is out-of-network except for certain sensitive services, emergency care and out-of-area urgent care.
 Your health plan might cover medically necessary services from an out-of-network provider, but you must ask PHC California for pre-approval (prior authorization) for this.